With massive amounts of data collected from digital applications and mobile devices, Applied Statistics is one of the

 - Learn how to effectively communicate statistics

-Full list of Applied Statistics program goals can be found on the Hub for Teaching and Learning site.
+Full list of Applied Statistics program goals can be found on the Office of the Provost site.

 Visit the University Catalog to learn about degree requirements and coursework for the Applied Statistics major and minor.